XMOS

-XMOS is a fabless semiconductor company that develops audio products and multicore microcontrollers.
+XMOS is a fabless semiconductor company that develops generative systems-on-chips designed to integrate control, input/output, digital signal processing, and artificial intelligence functions.
+The company's XCORE platform enables users to generate customizable system-on-chips with real-time reconfigurability and deterministic parallel architecture, enabling developers to execute multiple tasks simultaneously.

-Company history
+History

 XMOS was founded in July 2005 by Ali Dixon, James Foster, Noel Hurley, David May, and Hitesh Mehta.
 It received seed funding from the University of Bristol enterprise fund, and Wyvern seed fund.

 The name XMOS is a loose reference to Inmos.
 Some concepts found in XMOS technology (such as channels and threads) are part of the Transputer legacy.